Women's Discipleship Coordinator

 Grant is married to his high school sweetheart Lorna.
 In high school Lorna told Grant that they would someday be missionaries; he was hesitant to believe her.
 In the summer of 2001 Grant joined the U.S. Air Force effectively becoming a missionary to the military communities he would be stationed with.
-Lorna and Grant were married in 2002 and are blessed with two amazing boys, Gideon and Ephram.
+Lorna and Grant were married in 2002 and are blessed with three amazing boys, Gideon and Ephram, and Judah.
 Since God saved Grant as a teenager he has firmly believed in worship as a way of life as outlined in 1 Corinthians 10:31 “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
 God also put a great desire for music in my heart and the desire to connect our mind and affections to the God of the universe through music.
 I have been leading worship through song for various churches and parachurch ministries since the late 1990's.
 In early 2016 I felt called to be a partner with the planting of Pillar Church of Okinawa by leading the weekly gathering in worship through song and I have loved this church family ever since.
 I retired from the Air Force in 2021 and have not looked back, but look forward to what God is doing through us all at Pillar here in Okinawa.

 Lead Preaching Pastor

 Jonathan and Linnea were married in 2004.
 God has blessed them with three children, Emma, Johnny, and Owen.
 In February of 2013 Jon and his family moved to Jacksonville, NC, to join the team working together to plant Pillar Church of Jacksonville.
 One year later Pillar Jacksonville sent the Ransoms to Oceanside, CA, to partner with the Martinez family for the purpose of planting Pillar Church of Oceanside.
 In early 2016, Pillar Church of Oceanside sent the Ransoms to Japan to plant Pillar Church of Okinawa.
 Jon holds an M.Div. degree from Baptist Bible Seminary in Clarks Summit, PA, and served as a youth & associate pastor for five years prior to moving to Jacksonville.